slnsw/amplify/README.md

 cp .env.sample .env
 ```

-##### place your dump file right outside you project directory and name it the directory as dump and the file as dump.sql
+##### place your db dump file right outside your project directory and name the directory as dump and the file as dump.sql
 ```
 ##### from project root
 cd ../